inappstory/ios-ias-sdk/Samples/Multifeed.md

 Before you can set feeds in an app, you need to create it in the console.

-To set a separate feed in the list, you need to specify `feedID: <String>` when initializing the *StoryView*
+To set a separate feed in the list, you need to specify `feed: <String>` when initializing the *StoryView*

 ##### ViewController.swift
 ```swift